zwiebert/tronferno-mcu/docs/CLI.md

 ### config command

-Sets some configuration values.
+Sets or gets some configuration values.
 Most of them are stored persistently in the MCU.

 Possible options are: cu, rtc, baud, wlan-ssid, wlan-password, longitude, latitude, time-zone, dst, verbose, pw, set-config-password, restart

+To set a value: config option=value
+To get a value: config option=?  (not supported by all options)

 #### cu

-* cu=(id|auto) - Sets the ID to be used in address field when sending commands.
+* cu=(id|auto|?) - Sets the ID to be used in address field when sending commands.
 A receiver will listen only to commands from the central unit with the ID he was paired to.
      * id  - The ID is a 6 digit hex number, which identifies the central unit (2411) as the sender.
      * auto  - Get the ID from the air automatically.
 You have to press the STOP button of your original central unit shortly after.
+	 * print current value

 #### baud

-* baud=N - baud rate of the serial interface where your terminal is connected
+* baud=(N|?) - baud rate of the serial interface where your terminal is connected

 #### WLAN options

 Data to connect to a WLAN

-* wlan-ssid=string  - the SSID
+* wlan-ssid=(string|?)  - Wlan SSID
-* wlan-password=string - the password
+* wlan-password=string - Wlan password

             config wlan-ssid=1234 wlan-password=abcd restart=1;